tmhsplb/opiddailydoc/docs/Infrastructure.md

 for Windows](https://git-for-windows.github.io/).
 Git for Windows provides a BASH shell interface to GitHub which uses the same set of commands available at GitHub itself.
 Git for Windows integrates with Windows Explorer to allow a BASH shell to be opened on a project that has been added to a desktop Git repository.
 Simply point Windows Explorer at the folder containing the project solution file and select `Git BASH Here` from the context menu of the folder to open a Git for Windows BASH shell.
+As a first git command, try entering

+    git --version

-Then execute Git commands from this shell window.
+in the shell.
+This will report the version of Git that has been installed by the download.
+After that simply execute Git commands from this shell window.
 Git for Windows also offers Git GUI, a graphical version of most Git command line functions.
-To open Git GUI simply select `Git GUI Here` from Windows Explorer.
+To open Git GUI simply select `Git GUI Here` from Windows
+Explorer.

 ## GitHub
 Application OPIDDaily is stored at GitHub as a repository under an account with the email address peter3418@ymail.com and account name tmhsplb.